zhirafovod/opentelemetry-python-contrib/util/opentelemetry-util-genai-dev/README.refactoring.span_context.md

 submits evaluation result and invocation to handler on_evaluationResult which calls the emitter to create an evaluationResult event with the invocation span context, which is still referring to the original LLMInvocation.

 Do thorough research of the codebase and provide all of the details for how it is implemented now.
 Provide ascii sequence or lifecycle diagram, idfeally similar to util/README.architecture.packages.md but focusing on span and context.
-Document the desired design, current design and tasks to fix it in the document util/opentelemetry-util-genai-dev/README.refactoring.span_context_codex.md
+Document the desired design, current design and steps to fix it in the document util/opentelemetry-util-genai-dev/README.refactoring.span_context_codex.md

 ## Purpose
 Provide a deep analysis of the current span context lifecycle across GenAI instrumentation (core util package, LangChain instrumentation, Deepeval evaluator, emitters) and define the desired unified design for reliable trace/span correlation across: